Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices

 The single-site MF has successfully predicted the SF-MI phase transition without long-range interaction ($V$=$0$)~\cite{opt}.
-The cluster mean-field~(CMF) will be more reasonable to predict the physics in the interaction systems ($V 0$)~\cite{cluster2, cluster3, cluster4, cluster5}.
+The cluster mean-field~(CMF) will be more reliable in predicting the physics in the interaction systems ($V 0$)~\cite{cluster2, cluster3, cluster4, cluster5}.
 The basic idea is to divide the system into $N_c$ unit cells, and each unit cell contains $nc$ sites.
 The Hamiltonians within each cell are treated exactly and the Hamiltonians between each cell are approximated by $AB\approx A\la B \ra +\la A \ra B-\la A\ra \la B \ra$.